bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/prepare-the-workspace.md

 ![_](/static/docs-assets/manage-user.png)

 >This demo uses the free version of Bytebase.
-It doesn't support user role management, and the user becomes workspace owner by default.
+It doesn't support role management (RBAC), and all users assume the `Owner` role.

 >With team or enterprise plan, you can manage users' roles in the workspace and in a project.